clovermini/WPU-Net/README.md

 # WPU-Net
-Boundary learning by using propagation in convolution network.
+WPU-Net: Boundary learning by using weighted propagation in convolution network.